Okipa/laravel-bootstrap-components/README.md

     ->hideLabel() // or hide the label
     ->icon('<i class="fas fa-hand-pointer"></i>') // override the default config icon
     ->hideIcon() // or hide the icon
-    ->legend('Select a user.') // override the default config legend ->hideLegend() // or hide the legend
+    ->legend('Set your gender here.') // override the default config legend ->hideLegend() // or hide the legend
     ->containerId('container-id') // set the container id
     ->componentId('component-id') // override the default component id (radio-[name])